kev-dev1/Linux-Kernel-Compiler/README.md

 You can start the Script with:
 $ bash ./compiler-kernel.sh

-After start downloaded this the last "Stable" Kernel from <a href="https://kernel.org">Kernel.org</a> and copy the last Kernel configuration from your PC/Notebook.
+After start downloaded this the "Stable" or "Mainline" Kernel from <a href="https://kernel.org">Kernel.org</a> and copy the last Kernel configuration from your PC/Notebook.
 Later you come to the menuconfig, at this point, you can the Kernel configurate, build and installation get after safe the build.